drio/primate.annotation.pipe/README.md

 #### Introduction ####

-These set of tools implement a pipeline to perform annotation of primate data (Check diagram in docs/).
-The original input is SNP calls from our Sanger pipeline (SNP detector).
+These set of tools implement a pipeline to perform annotation of primate data The original input is SNP calls from our Sanger pipeline (SNP detector).
+The typical data flow would look like this:

 [![Diagram](http://drio.github.com/primate.annotation.pipe/images/annotation.primate.diagram.png)](http://github.com/drio/primate.annotation.pipe)

 #### Requirements: ####

 1. ruby interpreter
 2. perl distribution with ensembl APi packages and its dependencies.

 #### Installation: ####